matt-stacey/homelab-ansible/README.md

     - `python -m pip install --upgrade pip`
     - `python -m pip install -r requirements.txt`

+## Your configuration
+Now prepare the following:
+    - `inventory.yaml` - under 'containers' add all of the desired containers and their IP addresses
+    - `host_vars` folder - create a yaml for each container added to inventory.yaml and include the corresponding IP address
+    - `roles` folder
+        - create a folder for each container added to inventory.yaml
+        - create a `tasks` subfolder containing main.yaml with role-specific tasks
+        - create a `defaults` subfolder containing any variables needed
+    - The `vault` folder (ignored by the repository)
+        - `api_password` - password for the api_user
+        - `root_ct_pass` - default password for the root user for containers
+        - `default_ct_pass` - default password for the api_user for containers

 ## Configure Proxmox Host
 - To install the necessary packages and configuration on the Proxmox host (requires local SSH key to be linked to `root` on the Proxmox host)
     - `ssh_keygen -t rsa` to generate a key; take note of where it is saved